CodeTornato/std-thread/README.md

 multi-threading use case:
-   same operating on the multiple data?
+   same operating on the multiple data.